DzhaparovBekmamat/DzhaparovBekmamat/README.md

 ## 🚀 About Me
-I'm a 20-year-old coding enthusiast skilled in Android and Flutter development !
+I'm a 20-year-old coding enthusiast skilled in Flutter development !

 ## 🔗 Links